Joe-Moussally/Jerrys-Boring-Game/README.md

 It's a strange game, because although it's not fun in and of itself, it should be a lot of fun for any fan of Rick and Morty, especially whenever the pair shows up to congratulate you.

-When you start playing Rick And Morty: Jerry's Game, you have absolutely nothing: no music, no variety of balloons, no changes in scenery, no way to leave the game halfway, nothing.
+As mentioned before, when you start playing Rick And Morty: Jerry's Game, you have absolutely nothing: no music, no variety of balloons, no changes in scenery, no way to leave the game halfway, nothing.

 <p>
     <img src="./assets/readme/image 1.png" width="250px"/>